 - 5.Do the Next Right Thing: Yes you have tons of ideas.
 And they are amazing.
 But your talent is not some complex phenomenon that no one understands.
 Its not a mysterious thing.
 The universe didn’t hide the Easter Eggs on you.
 You can get work.
 And its usually doing something staring you right in the face.
 Something you already do well.
 Something people compliment you on.
 Often people over-complicate their business by thinking there is a magic moment when you’re ready to be seen by the world.
 But take it from me.
 Its good to get out there and try some things on for size.

 - 7. (Yes, I know I said six tips.
 But I am avoiding work.)
 Time takes time.
 I know this is easy for me to say.
-I am an old crone sitting here saving up for the retirement home, but time takes time.
+I am an old crone sitting here saving up for the retirement home, but let me repeat.
+Time takes time.
 Your business will take time to get going.
 Especially if you are new to being self-employed you can forget ideas takes time to develop.
 Some ideas are long roll out ideas.
 And it is an evolving thing that may have to be adjusted so please, be patient with yourself.
 After you have logged your hours, do something else.
-Walk, run, dance, have sex because sometimes when we are having fun we find answers too!!
+Walk, run, dance, make whoopee because sometimes when we are having fun we find answers too!!